d12frosted/elpa-mirror/gnu/hyperbole-readme.txt

 already downloaded Hyperbole, see the "HY-ABOUT" file for a longer description and overview of Hyperbole.

-See "DEMO" for a demonstration of standard Hyperbole button capabilities.
+See "FAST-DEMO" for a demonstration of standard Hyperbole button capabilities.
 This is the best way to initially interactively learn about Hyperbole after installing it.